-Canto’s digital asset management system is optimized for storing video files that are valuable to companies.
+Canto’s digital asset management (DAM) is optimized for storing video files that are valuable to companies.
 Videos with intrinsic business benefit are in need of particular storage, and Canto DAM is the most comprehensive cloud storage for digital assets.
-The reason storing video files in a DAM system is so important for companies is the security, central storage location and search functionality.
+The reason storing video files in a DAM system is so important is the security, central storage location and search functionality.
 DAM uses AWS to secure any video files stored, providing a proven, battle-tested security system.

 A DAM is a big part of the video asset management process.
 All video files in a DAM are stored in a central location, promoting optimal organization and retrieval.
-This prevents misuse and duplicate copies of the same video file, and allows collaboration among team members.
+This prevents misuse and duplicate copies of the same video file, allowing collaboration among team members.
 The search functionality of DAM makes it the most efficient cloud storage system for video files, as teams can instantly find necessary videos using specific keywords and metadata.

 So many vital projects are built using Microsoft Office tools that it only makes sense cloud storage would follow suit.
 With OneDrive, convenience is the biggest positive.
 This is best seen when completing a campaign using common Office tools, such as Powerpoint.
-The video files stored within the OneDrive cloud are automatically available for immediate use during the construction of Powerpoint presentations.
+The video files stored within the OneDrive cloud are automatically available during the construction of Powerpoint presentations.

 Microsoft OneDrive is a tool that lessens IT involvement for companies.
 This is due to the interface’s similarity to other Windows systems.
 The majority of people understand Windows extensively, making OneDrive the easiest technological transition of all the video cloud systems available.
 Businesses can implement OneDrive for video storage and sharing with confidence, knowing the familiarity most team members have with Windows beforehand.

 The right system is the system that meets your needs head on.
 Make sure the software you choose is doing something that no other software can do.
 Users can only go as far as the limitations of their storage.